-Kfl Frontier Formation, lower members, undivided (Upper Cretaceous, Turonian) - Interbedded sandstone, siltstone and mudstone; sandstone is medium to thick bedded, very pale orange to light gray to yellowish brown, calcareous, fine- to medium-grained quartz sand that weathers to resistant ledges; mudstone and siltstone are commonly mottled dark reddish brown and light olive gray and are slightly swelling; consists of sandstone equivalent to the basal Longwall Sandstone Member, carbonaceous shale of the Spring Canyon Member, and the lower half of the Chalk Creek Member as described by Molenaar and Wilson (1990) in the nearby Coalville area; the lower two members record deposition in shoreline and brackish-water environments as part of the overall eastward progradation of the Mowry shoreline, whereas the Chalk Creek Member records continued eastward progradation of coastal plain environments (Ryer, 1975, 1977); dips moderately north as part of para-autochthonous strata on the northwest nose of the Uinta uplift; the Utelite quarry, which produces expanded shale for light-weight aggregate, is located immediately north of the map area in black carbonaceous shale of the Allen Hollow Shale Member of Molenaar and Wilson (1990); Ryer (1975, 1977) reported earliest Turonian fossils about 3300 feet (1000 m) above the base of the formation and early middle Turonian fossils in its upper part in the Coalville area; south of this map area, on the south flank of the Uinta uplift, Biek and others (2003) reported abundant gastropods and bivalves indicative of an early Turonian age, uncommon fish scales, and a middle to late Cenomanian to Turonian palynomorph and dinoflagellate assemblage in a fine-grained silty sandstone and shale near the top of the lower member and under a prominent ledge-forming oyster-bearing limestone; incomplete section is as much as about 2000 feet (600 m) thick in the northeast corner of the map area; Bryant (1990) reported that lower Frontier strata are 5000 feet (1370 m) thick in the Coalville area and about 5900 feet (1800 m) thick to the west along East Canyon Creek.
+Kfl Frontier Formation, lower members, undivided (Upper Cretaceous) - Interbedded sandstone, siltstone and mudstone; sandstone is medium to thick bedded, very pale orange to light gray to yellowish brown, calcareous, fine- to medium-grained quartz sandstone that weathers to resistant ledges; mudstone and siltstone are commonly mottled dark reddish brown and light olive gray and are slightly swelling; consists of sandstone equivalent to the basal Longwall Sandstone Member, carbonaceous shale of the Spring Canvon Member, and the lower half of the Chalk Creek Member as described by Molenaar and Wilson (1990) in the nearby Coalville area; the lower two members record deposition in shoreline and brackish-water environments as part of the overall eastward progradation of the Mowry shoreline, whereas the Chalk Creek Member records continued eastward progradation of coastal plain environments (Ryer, 1975, 1977); dips moderately north as part of para-autochthonous strata on the northwest nose of the Uinta uplift; the Utelite quarry, which produces expanded shale for lightweight aggregate, is located immediately north of the map area in black carbonaceous shale of the Allen Hollow Shale Member of Molenaar and Wilson (1990); Ryer (1975, 1977) reported earliest Turonian fossils about 3300 feet (1000 m) above the base of the formation and early middle Turonian fossils in its upper part in the Coalville area; Anderson (in preparation) summarized microfossils from the Frontier Formation in the greater Wanship quadrangle area; south of this map area, on the south flank of the Uinta uplift, Biek and others (2003) reported abundant gastropods and bivalves indicative of an early Turonian age, uncommon fish scales, and a middle to late Cenomanian to Turonian palynomorph and dinoflagellate assemblage in a fine-grained silty sandstone and shale near the top of the lower member and under a prominent ledge-forming oyster-bearing limestone; incomplete section is as much as about 2000 feet (600 m) thick in the northeast corner of the map area; Bryant (1990) reported that lower Frontier strata are 5000 feet (1370 m) thick in the Coalville area and about 5900 feet (1800 m) thick to the west along East Canyon Creek.

-The correlation of north- and south-flank Cretaceous strata is complicated by rapid facies changes and the absence of outcrops across the western projection of the Uinta uplift.
+The correlation of Cretaceous strata across the north and south flanks of the Uinta uplift is complicated by rapid facies changes and the absence of outcrops.
 Still, Molenaar and Wilson (1990) clearly showed that the entire Frontier Formation thickens greatly to the northwest, from about 760 feet (230 m) at Currant Creek to 7800 feet (2380 m) near Coalville in the heart of the foreland basin.
 They also noted, however, that the Frontier Formation in the Coalville area includes strata both somewhat older and younger than that of Frontier Formation strata on the south flank of the Uinta uplift.

-Kma Aspen Shale (Upper Cretaceous, lower Cenomanian) - Dark-gray siliceous shale and silty shale; fossil fish scales and bones are locally common; equivalent to the Mowry Shale of eastern Utah and adjacent areas and was deposited in the first marine transgression of the Western Interior Seaway (Molenaar and Wilson, 1990); incomplete section is about 400 feet (120 m) thick in this map area although the base is not exposed; Bryant (1990) reported maximum thickness of about 525 feet (160 m) north of Peoa and that it thins to west and north.
+Kma Aspen Shale (Upper to Lower?
+Cretaceous) - Darkgray siliceous shale and silty shale; fossil fish scales and bones are locally common; equivalent to the Mowry Shale of eastern Utah and adjacent areas and was deposited in the first marine transgression of the Western Interior Seaway (Molenaar and Wilson, 1990); Molenaar and Wilson (1990) reported an early Cenomanian age from exposures near Coalville; Reeside and Cobban (1960) reported Neogastroplites cornutus Whiteaves from exposures near Peoa, which suggests an early Cenomanian age; palynomorph assemblages from the Wanship quadrangle suggest a latest Albian age (Hotton and Anderson, 2020); incomplete section is about 400 feet (120 m) thick in this map area although the base is not exposed; Bryant (1990) reported maximum thickness of about 525 feet (160 m) north of Peoa and that it thins to the west and north.